El Argentino — a guitar by Louis Scafa, New York City.

 Louis Scafa came from Argentina.
 He trained in Madrid under Manuel Ramírez — one of the most influential guitar makers in history, whose workshop shaped nearly every great luthier of the twentieth century.
 Scafa eventually made his way to New York, where he set up his workshop on Second Avenue in a neighborhood known as Little Spain.

-He advertised himself simply: El Argentino.
-Forty-five years of experience.
+He advertised himself simply: Forty-five years of experience.
 Pupil of Manuel Ramírez.
-He built guitars, mandolins, banjos, and violins.
-He repaired and refinished.
+He built, repaired, and refinished guitars, mandolins, banjos, and violins.
 He worked quietly, in a small room fragrant with hide glue and fresh-cut spruce, year after year, in a city that was always moving faster than he was.

 Most guitar rosettes are made of thin strips of colored veneer — precise, geometric, systematic.
 This one is different.
 Each piece of abalone was cut by hand, shaped to fit its neighbors, and set individually into a channel routed around the soundhole.
 The result shifts from blue-green to gold to silver-white depending on the light.